holmes1412/workflow-major/docs/en/about-error.md

 ##### Please note the following states:

 * SUCCESS: the task is successfully completed.
-The client receives the complete reply, or the server writes the reply completely into the send buffer (but there is no guarantee that the other party will receive it).
+The client receives the complete reply, or the server writes the reply completely into the send buffer (but there is no guarantee that the peer will receive it).
 * SYS\_ERROR: system error.
 In this case, use **task->get\_error()** to get the system error code **errno**.
   * When **get\_error()** gets ETIMEDOUT, you can call **task->get\_timeout\_reason()** to get the timeout reasons.
 * DNS\_ERROR: DNS resolution error.
 Use **get\_error()** to get the return code of **getaddrinfo()**.
 For DNS, please see the article for details [about-dns.md](./about-dns.md).